viraj2712/plugin-api.go.cd/source/includes/authorization/_026-authenticate-user.md

 ## Authenticate User

-This message is a request to the plugin to authenticate and authorize a user, along with the user credentials and all known `<authConfig />` configured for the plugin.
+This message is a request to the plugin to authenticate and authorize a user, along with the user credentials and all known `<authConfig />`  and `<roleConfig />`configured for the plugin.

 <p class='request-name-heading'>Request name</p>